MooseBoost/sinatra-fwitter-6-apis/README.md

 ```

-Set They'll get loaded automatically in your application controller without being checked into git.
+They'll get loaded automatically in your application controller without being checked into git.

 ### Updating our Form

-Let's add an optional field to our new tweet form called "phone_number".
+Let's add an optional field to our new tweet form called `"phone_number"`.
 If a user fills it out, we'll text that message to whatever number they entered.
 In the `tweet.erb` file, add a text field with a name of `phone_number`

 ```ERB
   <h2>Add a tweet</h2>